GautamDeepak/Earth-Observation-Science-Practicals/EOS_Prac_Module1.md

 6. Try to remember other satellites that were mentioned in the lecture.
 Try to search for them - can you find them in the GEE?

-**Question:** *Name three satellites that you think are most useful in the context of Earth Observation and see if the data *
+**Question:** *Name three satellites that you think are most useful in the context of Earth Observation and see if the data exists in GEE *

 ## 4. Finding information about a specific data/image